shenorrLabTRDF/cellAlign/README.md

 will need the R statistical computing environment (version 3.0 or later) and several packages available through Bioconductor and CRAN.

-This release supports Windows 10.
-Mac OS X and Linux may support this build, but cellAlign has not been tested with those OS.
+This release supports Windows 10. cellAlign has not been tested with Mac and Linux operating systems.

 ---